 Mike Tyson biography

-Tyson, small and shy, was often the target of bullying.
-To combat this, young Michael began developing his own style of street fighting, and graduated from this to criminal activity.
+Small and shy, Tyson was often the target of bullying.
+To combat this, he began developing his own style of street fighting, which ultimately transitioned into criminal activity.
 His gang, known as the Jolly Stompers, assigned him to clean out cash registers while older members held victims at gunpoint.
-He was only 11 at the time.
-He frequently ran into trouble with police over his petty criminal activities, and by the age of 13 he had been arrested more than 30 times.
+He was only 11 years old at the time.
+He frequently ran into trouble with police over his petty criminal activities, and by the age of 13, he had been arrested more than 30 times.

 Tyson's bad behavior landed him in the Tryon School for Boys, a reform school in upstate New York.
 At Tryon, Tyson met counselor Bob Stewart, who had been an amateur boxing champion.
 Tyson wanted Stewart to teach him how to use his fists.
 Stewart reluctantly agreed, on the condition that Mike would stay out of trouble and work harder in school.
 Previously classified as learning disabled, Mike managed to raise his reading abilities to the seventh-grade level in a matter of months.
 He also became determined to learn everything he could about boxing, often slipping out of bed after curfew to practice punches in the dark.